Transfer at Kuala Lumpur Airport

 Transfer between terminals

-As transfers between terminals are not common, it is not possible to move between KLIA and KLIA2 via the transit zone.
+As transfers between terminals are not common, you cannot move between KLIA and KLIA2 via the transit zone.
 You always have to exit to the outside public area.

 - Terminal 1 - stop on level 1 by door 4